Frequently Asked Questions about OSU College of Forestry Research & Demonstration Forests

 The College of Forestry aspires for its research forests to be recognized as models for actively and sustainably managed forest systems.
 The McDonald and Dunn Research Forests are guided by a forest management plan that aims to support a broad set of goals and values.
 The goals include providing opportunities for learning, discovery, and engagement; demonstrating sound stewardship; providing opportunities for research; promoting forest resilience; serving as working demonstration forests; providing opportunities for recreation; fostering community connections; showcasing financial sustainability; demonstrating accountability; and striving for continuous improvement through adaptive management.
 Revenue generated through timber harvest is used to meet these objectives, as well as to support the College of Forestry’s education, research and outreach mission.

+The McDonald-Dunn is an actively managed research forest that is achieving outstanding ecological conditions while generating wood products and supporting education, recreation, research and outreach.
+The condition of the McDonald-Dunn Forest that we know and love today is a direct result of timber harvest and active management that has taken place on the forest over the last 90+ years.
 The College of Forestry aims for its research forests to be globally recognized as models for actively and sustainably managed forest systems.
 Timber harvest is one component of active forest management and serves as learning and research opportunities for foresters, civil engineers, wildlife biologists, ecologists, silviculturists, social scientists, small woodland owners, community members and others.
 Also, timber harvests are key to creating forests with a variety of characteristics.
 For example, even-aged, two-aged, and multi-aged stands each offer habitat for different plants and wildlife.
 Active management through timber harvest can also maintain or improve forest health, by limiting insect and disease outbreaks and reducing risk of wildfires.

 Additionally, a foundational College of Forestry principle is that the research forests must be self-sustaining.
 Funds required for management of the forests are not provided by the College of Forestry, Oregon State University, the State of Oregon or by taxpayers.
 Revenue must be generated through sustainable timber harvests and reinvested in the forests.